Skip to content

 Incoming HTTP requests

-When you add the FastAPI middleware, Smello captures every request your server handles:
+When you add the FastAPI or Django middleware, Smello captures every request your server handles:

 • Method, path, full URL, and route pattern (e.g., /api/users/{id})